 Other words for clutter include disorganized, chaos, disorder, confusion, crowded, messy, and untidiness to name a few.

-Clutter can show up as stress, physical pain, depression, anxiety, decision fatigue, feeling stuck and as messy piles of things just lying around.
+Its’s also important to recognize clutter can show up as stress, physical pain, depression, anxiety, decision fatigue, feeling stuck, and as messy piles of things just lying around.

 Let’s look at some examples of the different types of clutter.

 - Messes or piles of belongings that are out of place like kid’s toys, clean laundry that hasn’t been put away, dirty clothes spilling out of the hamper, dishes in the sink, paper piles